cacophony-wj/servitium/README.md

 You will also receive a prompt about which Divine and/or Daedra you wish to worship, depending on your race.
 Choose according to your preference.

-### Confused about where to begin?

-[Try a helpful _Licentia_ starting guide](https://www.canva.com/design/DAF1LecdP9M/zve9MIfRDE2D50dxXsBEWA/edit) by my friend @Charlistic!

 ## Updating the Modlist

 Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will only update what has changed, it will not repeat the entire installation.
 It is rarely recommended to continue a save when you update a modlist.

 ## Removing the Modlist

-You can just remove the _Licentia_ folder.
+You can just remove the _Servitium_ folder.

 ## Contact